Meapy/Project-21/README.md

 with as many points as possible.

 # Roles accomplshed by every team member
-Daniel Krasovski: Created the scoring system, added the lighting and light drop, added the automatic saving / loading, main menu buttons
+Daniel Krasovski: Created the scoring system, added the lighting and light drop, added the automatic saving / loading, main menu buttons.

-Nikolay Malyshev: Created all of the bosses & player shooting.
+Nikolay Malyshev: Created all of the bosses & player shooting & Main Menu UI.
+Created the spriting for the main menu.

-Kyle Butler:
+Kyle Butler: Designed level 2 and 3 for the game.
+Was in charge of doing the animations for the character.
+Such as running left,up,down,right and getting hurt.

-Raphael Ofeimu: Created the maze for level 1 and created the game over scene.
+Raphael Ofeimu: Designed the maze for level 1 and created the game over scene.
+Created the minibosses and the projectiles for the enemy for the levels using pixel art.

 Ire Adebari: Designed/coded the settings menu and pause menu within the game.
 Also produced the soundtrack of the game.